 What You’ll Do If Accepted into the Master Gardener Volunteer Training Program:

-- By Monday, August 25th, 2017, pay course fee of $85 online or mail a check made payable to “UC Regents” to Robin Cleveland, UC Cooperative Extension, 311 Fair Lane, Placerville, CA 95667.
+- By April 3rd, pay the course fee of $90 online or mail a check made payable to “UC Regents” to Robin Cleveland, UC Cooperative Extension, 311 Fair Lane, Placerville, CA 95667.

-- Answer gardening questions at farmers markets, garden tours and other local events, the at various Demonstration Gardens and school gardens in Lake Tahoe, or at public classes.
+- Answer gardening questions at farmers markets, garden tours and other local events, at demonstration gardens & school gardens in Lake Tahoe, or at public classes.
 Help with program activities offered through a variety of internal committees.